Squirrelink/ImGui-BlackJack/DEVELOPMENT.md

 - Added score counter for player

 **4/25/2020** Started Adding Gameflow
+- Attempted to add SQLite database for leaderboard
 - Added Timer and transition state to game engine
 - Attmpted to implement timed transition state upon user bust

 **4/27/2020** Changed Gameflow Design
 - Changed timer during transition to be a button for new round